JACoW-org/docs-IPAC/docs/Proceedings/posterchecks.md

 ![](img/CWSpaperstatus.png)

-Please refer to the CWSi documentation for more details on these and other features.
+Please refer to the JICT documentation for more details on these and other features.

 ## What if a poster does not pass these checks?